top of page

 There is no ‘one size fits all’ approach when it comes to share purchase agreements.
 That is why share purchase agreement templates are not recommended.
 Even just the matter of how the buyer will purchase the shares can require much deliberation.
 Will payment be made in cash?
 Does the buyer want to issue loan notes or other shares?
 Is the final sale price flexible dependent on the company’s performance (known as an earn-out clause)?

-There are many other factors to consider, each of which requires a specialist input.
+There are many other factors to consider, each of which requires specialist input.

 Who prepares the share purchase agreement?

-The buyer’s solicitor prepares a share purchase agreement.
-The seller’s solicitor revises the agreement and advises their client on the terms and conditions.
-Both sides may then negotiate on the terms until a final agreement is reached.
+The buyer's solicitor prepares the initial share purchase agreement.
+The seller's solicitor revises and advises their client on the terms and conditions.
+Both parties then negotiate until a final agreement is reached.

 How can we help you?